Christine Castillo, Executive Director

 Joyce G, Bilingual Prevention Specialist

-Joyce was born and raised in New Jersey but moved to Petaluma, California as a teenager.
+Joyce was born in New Jersey and was raised in Petaluma.
 She obtained two Associate’s Degrees in Humanities and Social & Behavioral Sciences from the Santa Rosa Junior College before graduating from Sacramento State University in 2015 with a B.A. in Sociology.
 She counts with over ten years of experience in the education field.
 Her previous work experience includes working with migrant students to help them achieve academic success in high school and earn a higher education.
 She also has experience working with autistic children as a Behavioral Interventionist.
 She loves her work as a Bilingual Prevention Specialist because she has the opportunity to raise sexual violence awareness to the community.
-During her free time, she loves spending time with her two young sisters and traveling.
-She also enjoys visiting Golden Living Center in Petaluma to spend a few hours doing activities with senior citizens.
-In the future, she would like to go back to graduate school to obtain her Master’s Degree in either School Counseling or Marriage & Family Therapy.
+During her free time, she loves spending time with her two young sisters and traveling the world.

 You can email Joyce at email@example.com

 Zach earned his J.D. from Fordham Law and was admitted to both the California and New York Bars.
 Zach previously worked for legal aid in New York, advocating for children in abuse, neglect, and delinquency cases through direct litigation in court and helping them to receive appropriate educational, medical health, mental and housing services.
 In California, Zach represented clients seeking restraining orders for domestic violence and co-facilitated a class about law and life skills for the youth of San Mateo.
 Before joining Verity as an employee, Zach volunteered with Verity’s Prevention Department.

 You can email Zach at firstname.lastname@example.org